by David Zannoni.

-The co-production between two or more countries can cover several of the options mentioned above, and therefore, be decisive on completing the financing of your film.
+The co-production between two or more countries can cover several of the options mentioned above, and therefore, be decisive in completing the financing of your film.

-Below are four considerations in favour of a co-production to finance your project.
+Below are four considerations in favor of a co-production to finance your project.

 Co-Production to access Support and Incentive Programs

 By turning the project into a co-production, the project may tap into several support and incentive programs, instead of just the ones available in your own country.
 Many countries have national support and incentive programs for feature films.
 The film will have to qualify as national in each of the co-production countries.
-To be acknowledged as a national project, the film will have meet certain requirements on amongst others a creative level, local expenditure and/or nationality of talent and crew contracted.
+To be acknowledged as a national project, the film will have to meet certain requirements on amongst others a creative level, local expenditure, and/or nationality of talent and crew contracted.
 Such requirements are different in each country and change constantly.
-Support and incentives may consist of loans or investment from local film institutes, tax-related advantages, or grants.
+Support and incentives may consist of loans or investments from local film institutes, tax-related advantages, or grants.